shevy0/videoTalkerBackend/README.md

 A signaling server for videoTalker app.

-It's necessary to use ngrok, otherwise the server won't work properly.
+It's necessary to use ngrok, otherwise you won't be able to communicate with server.

 # Run